 5. Class Selection/Registration

-Once you are accepted, set up your Student Portal, and have completed placement: you should be ready to select your classes with an advisor.
+Once you are accepted, set up your Student Portal, and have completed placement: you should be ready to adjust/select your class schedule with an advisor.
 NOTE: Upon acceptance you will likely be assigned a course schedule, which you can adjust with an Academic Advisor.

 You can choose/adjust classes in one of two ways:

 - Virtual Completion Events – Each event will have a short advising prep presentation followed by course discussions with an advisor in small groups, communications with Student Financial Services, and other on-boarding assistance will be available.

 - Remote Appointment Advising is available from the Student Support and Advising Center staff for those students unable to attend a Virtual Registration Event.
 It is expected that any Remote Appointment Advising complete the Online Registration Prep before contacting email@example.com to schedule a remote appointment for advising.

 6. New Student Orientation